expo/expo/docs/versions/unversioned/sdk/audio.md

     -   **millis (_number_)** -- The new interval between calls of the status change callback.

--   `recordingInstance.prepareToRecordAsync()`
+-   `recordingInstance.prepareToRecordAsync(options)`

     Loads the recorder into memory and prepares it for recording.
 This must be called before calling `startAsync()`.
 This method can only be called if the `Recording` instance has never yet been prepared.

+    #### Parameters

+    -   **options (_RecordingOptions_)** -- Options for the recording, including sample rate, bitrate, channels, format, encoder, and extension.
+If no options are passed to `prepareToRecordAsync()`, the recorder will be created with options `Expo.Audio.RECORDING_OPTIONS_PRESET_LOW_QUALITY`.
+See below for details on `RecordingOptions`.

     #### Returns

     A `Promise` that is fulfilled when the recorder is loaded and prepared, or rejects if this failed.
 If another `Recording` exists in your experience that is currently prepared to record, the `Promise` will reject.
+If the `RecordingOptions` provided are invalid, the `Promise` will also reject.
 The promise is resolved with the `status` of the recording (see `getStatusAsync()` for details).

 -   `recordingInstance.isPreparedToRecord()`